Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

 \subsection{Example: The $s$-qudit error model and transversal gates}

-Let us consider an example that we will return to in Section~\ref{sec:transversal} and see how the choice of error model, QECC, and fault-tolerant gadgets must fit together in this case.
+Let us consider an example that we will return to in Section~\ref{sec:transversal} and see how the choice of error model, QECC, and fault-tolerant gadgets (and physical gates) must fit together in this case.

+We define an \emph{$s$-qudit error model} for when the underlying system has errors naturally occurring independently on $\leq s$ separate qudits.
+We shall make this brief statement more precise below.
+The underlying physical Hilbert space in this case is $\Hilbphy := \bigotimes_{i=1}^{n} \Hilb{i}$ where $n$ is the number of qudits and $\Hilb{i} = \Cvect{d}$ denotes the qudit Hilbert space for the $\ord{i}$ qudit.
+The set of storage errors $\Errors$ in the $s$-qudit error model is the set of all tensor product errors of weight $s$ or less, namely $E = \bigotimes_i E_i$ where $E_i$ acts on $\Hilb{i}$ and $E_i \ne \idmatrix$ for at most $s$ places.